 10. Go skiing or snowboarding

-Skiing and snowboarding are among the most popular winter sports, with 470 ski resorts operating in the United States during the 2019-2020 season.
+Skiing and snowboarding are among the most popular winter sports.
 Both skiing and snowboarding will take you on a thrilling ride over the snow, either with a pair of skis or a single snowboard attached to your boots.
-You’ll have no trouble finding the perfect ski resort, whether you’re looking for a beginner’s package or a challenge on the slopes.
+Spend some time finding the right ski resort, whether you’re looking for a beginner’s package or a challenge on the slopes.

 11. Ride ATVs